Passeriformes / Phylloscopidae / Phylloscopus

 Distribution & Habitat

 Breeds in central China and the Himalayas.
-Winters in Sri Lanka, the Western Ghats and associated hill ranges.
-Inhabits dense vegetation but has also been observed in urban areas on occasion.
+Winters in Sri Lanka, the Western Ghats, and associated hill ranges.
+Found in dense vegetation and occasionally observed in urban areas.

 Behavior & Ecology

 More often heard than seen.
-The distinctive call is a two-note dir-tee with the second note much higher.
-Another call consists of a single faint note followed by a series of paired-notes descending evenly.
-They call often and at regular intervals.
+Calls often at regular intervals.
+The distinctive call consists of two notes, dir-tee, with the second note much higher.
+Another call comprises a single faint note followed by a series of evenly descending paired notes.

 Source: Wikipedia · CC BY-SA 3.0